rendall/simple-invoice/README.md

  - `npm run build`
  - `npm run start`
    - <http://localhost:8080>

 ## Privacy Policy

-Data is collected and stored only in your local browser and so is entirely, and only, under your control.
-Simple Invoice has no interest in collecting this data.
-This will be the Simple Invoice policy from now until the end of time.
+Data is collected and stored only in your local browser and so is entirely and only under your control.
+Simple Invoice has no interest in collecting this data nor ever will until the end of time.